-Labor Operating System
+Operating System (LOS)

 Shinohara Heavy Industries' original operating

 software for Labors.
 Like a personal computer, Labors also

 the market with this software.

 Operating System (HOS)

 A new version of Shinorara's Labor Operating

 infected with a virus by the main programmer, Eiichi Hoba,

 An advanced operating system in use with

 Asura Operating System

 Schaft's exclusively designed operating system

-Super Conductor Battery
+Super Conductor Battery (SCB)

 Labors are equipped with small battery packs

 which are manufactured out of superconductive material which

 efficient.
 Prefect for powering a Labor.
 The only real problem

 refrigeration for them to work.

 Super Conductor Linear Motor

 Specifically designed for Labors, this high

 length and is used high acceleration movements.

 A Labor's hydraulic system is used in conjunction

 with it's super conductor linear motor.

 Fiber Reinforced Plastic

 Carbon fiber reinforced plastic is a very strong,

 plastic.
 Similar to fiberglass.

-Carbon Fiber Reinforced
+Fiber Reinforced Material

 This type of material has carbon fiber

 strengthened with metal alloys.
 It is used a amour on military